step-8/cluedo-karamchand/README.md

 * Enter or leave room:
   * You can roll the die and move into the room through doors.
   * You can use the Secret Passages to go to another room.
-  * You can be called by other players during suspection.
+  * You can be called by other players during suspicion.

 * Suspect:
   * As soon as you enter a room, you can suspect by clicking on suspect button.
   * You have to select a weapon and a character to suspect.

-* Break suspection:
+* Rule out suspicion:
   * If you have any of the suspected cards, reveal it to the suspector.
   * Click on the card you want to reveal.